Predictive Modeling of Mental Health and Wellness: Synergies of Lifestyle, Socioeconomic, and Biomarker Factors (NHANES 2021–2023)¶

 The CDC's National Health and Nutrition Examination Survey (NHANES) provides a uniquely powerful dataset for this investigation.
 Unlike most health surveys, NHANES combines self-reported behavioral data with objective clinical measurements from physical exams and laboratory tests.
 This fusion of subjective and objective data is rare, and it is precisely what makes NHANES ideal for building interpretable, multi-modal predictive models.

-For this tutorial, I use the most recent completed cycle: August 2021 – August 2023.
-My motivation for selecting this timeframe is to capture contemporary, post-pandemic health trends.
+For this tutorial, we use the most recent completed cycle: August 2021 – August 2023.
+The motivation for selecting this timeframe is to capture contemporary, post-pandemic health trends.
 The COVID-19 pandemic reshaped physical activity patterns, dietary habits, alcohol consumption, and food security across the US population — all factors hypothesized to affect mental health.

 Research Questions¶